 "Patato, bwaw ji uma," alimyen loga.

-Polisiyen in xwexiyen no kox: "Keto?!
+Polisiyen in xwexiyen no is kox: "Keto?!
 Dento no is koki!
-Bwaw ji uma meli!
+Bwaw ji uma is meli!
 Ete is doste!"

 "Fe lutuf, multi te suki na yam xosu bwaw ji uma.
 Kam yu aham?" alimyen loga.